scalpelspace/momentum/README.md

 ### 4.4 Timer

-TIM2 is configured to be used for timing operations (1 µs time base) in the SH2 SHTP drivers.
+TIM2 is configured to be used for timing operations (1 us time base) in the SH2 SHTP drivers.

 #### 4.4.1 Timer Prescaler Calculation

 TIM2 runs based on the APB1 timer clocks which are set to 80 MHz.
-The prescaler (PSC) must be calculated accordingly to achieve a 1 µs (1 MHz) time base.
-In other words, aiming for 1 tick = 1 µs.
+The prescaler (PSC) must be calculated accordingly to achieve a 1 us (1 MHz) time base.
+In other words, aiming for 1 tick = 1 us.

 $$PSC = \frac{Source}{Target} - 1 = \frac{ 80 \space \mathrm{MHz} }{ 1 \space \mathrm{MHz} } - 1 = 79$$